bkuhn/talks/ELC-2015/pristine-example.markdown

        a manner that advances common business interests of an industry.

-+ Conservancy provides essential non-software-development work that Open Source and Free Software projects needs.
++ Conservancy provides essential non-software-development work that Open Source and Free Software projects need.

 + This includes helping projects ensure their software licenses continue to benefit the public.
-     + which in concrete terms means acting to verify projects' FLOSS licenses meet goals their policy.
+     + which, in concrete terms, means acting to verify projects' FLOSS licenses meet goals their policy.

 # Background

-+ My first few slides point may be too remedial for some of you.
++ My first few slides' points may be too remedial for some of you.
      + If so, take a 2 minute email break.